FireDynamics/fdsgeogen/README.md

 --------------------------------

 For any kind of questions or support, please contact firesim@fz-juelich.de, or create an account at

 https://cst.version.fz-juelich.de/users/sign_in

 and post an issue.

+CST FireSim